XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 > Clean the project
 * cordova clean android
-> Build from Powershell
+> Build from PowerShell
 * cordova build android --verbose
 > It will fail, after about 30 minutes per GB.
 Build again
 * cordova build android --verbose
-> Keep building from Powershell until the failure takes less than 5 minutes.
+> Keep building from PowerShell until the failure takes less than 5 minutes.
 > Run cmd.exe as admin, cd to the project, increase java heap size (to at least twice the size of the schoolHouse/www folder)
 * SET _JAVA_OPTIONS="-Xmx4000m"
 > Build again.